Feyerabend/ABC80/abc802/README.md

 at the university where I was studying.

-The potential for the Swedish computer industry had greatly diminished, resulting in the discontinuation of the ABC802 and the cessation of any further advancements.
-Despite the impressive speed of BASIC II, there were no viable prospects for future development, and the industry had reached a dead end.
+The potential for the Swedish computer industry had greatly diminished, resulting in the discontinuation of the *ABC802* and the cessation of any further advancements.
+Despite the impressive speed of *BASIC II*, there were no viable prospects for future development, and the industry had reached a dead end.